lin1328/ruri/README.md

 # Important Notice:
 It's fully recommended to drop CAP_SYS_CHROOT or enable unshare, chroot container without these options is not secure at all!

+*Update: Considering the security issues of chroot, ruri will drop CAP_SYS_CHROOT by default now
+If you got any issues with this, please report.

 # The upcoming v3.9:
 The feature is stable now, but we are still working on the documentation and code stabilization.